On this page:

 Taking graduate level courses

-For the 2021-2022 academic year, registration on Minerva will proceed according to the schedule set out below, starting with priority registration for 4L students.
-Priority registration is intended to facilitate access to small enrollment courses for upper year students in order to ensure equity among students.
+For the 2023-2024 academic year, registration on Minerva will proceed according to the schedule set out below, starting with priority registration for 4L students.
+Priority registration is intended to facilitate access to small enrollment courses for upper year students in order to ensure equity among students. *Please note that these dates are subject to change*

 NOTE*: Please note that the 9 priority registration credits include non-law courses (including major and minor courses).